mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 ```

-In essence, the AC optimal power flow aims to minimize the objective function associated with the costs of generator's active and reactive power output while ensuring the fulfillment of all constraints.
+In essence, the AC optimal power flow aims to minimize the objective function associated with the costs of active and reactive power outputs of generators while ensuring the fulfillment of all constraints.
 This optimization task plays a pivotal role in effectively managing electrical power systems.
 By striking a balance between cost reduction and constraint adherence, the AC optimal power flow contributes to efficient and reliable electricity supply in complex grid environments.

 ---